Spain: Angry reception as king visits flood-hit Valencia – DW – 11/03/2024

 Many mayors resorted to self-help, organizing first aid for their residents in villages that were often initially cut off from the road network.

-On Sunday, the Valencian government limited the number of volunteers allowed to travel to the city's southern suburbs to 2,000 and restricted access to 12 localities.
+On Sunday, Valencia's government limited the number of volunteers allowed to travel to the city's southern suburbs to 2,000 and restricted access to 12 localities.

 What happened in Valencia?